banisterious/obsidian-oneirometrics/docs/TESTING.md

 - [ ] Callout Metadata Support: 'hide' hides the metrics section, 'compact' condenses it, 'summary' highlights it.
 Settings and documentation are present in the UI.
 - [x] Metrics Export/Import (JSON) works as expected
 - [ ] CSV Export button generates a CSV file with summary and detailed structure
+- [ ] Settings page UI/UX overhaul: Bordered metrics section, clear section dividers, and helper text under section headers are present and visually correct.
+Default and Optional Metrics are grouped and styled for easier navigation.

 ### Metrics Scraping